JisnaP/Fine_Tuning_GPT3.5_Turbo/README.md

  Implement custom task-specific metrics to quantitatively assess model performance.

-  1. Code-Switching Accuracy: Measure how accurately the model switches between Hindi and English in contextually appropriate ways
+   - Code-Switching Accuracy: Measure how accurately the model switches between Hindi and English in   contextually appropriate ways.
-  2. Transliteration Consistency: Evaluate consistency in Hindi transliteration to Roman script Count inconsistencies in spelling of the same Hindi words across responses.
+   - Transliteration Consistency: Evaluate consistency in Hindi transliteration to Roman script Count inconsistencies in spelling of the same Hindi words across responses**
-  3. Response Relevance: Evaluate if responses directly address the user's query.
+   - Response Relevance: Evaluate if responses directly address the user's query.
      Manual scoring on a scale (1-5) for relevance.
      Can be automated with embedding similarity measurement.
-  4. Automatic metrics where possible (BLEU/ROUGE, embedding similarity).
+   - Automatic metrics where possible (BLEU/ROUGE, embedding similarity).

 3. Feedback Loops: Incorporate user feedback to continuously refine and improve the model.
 This can involve collecting user ratings or comments on model outputs.